sql-machine-learning/elasticdl/doc/parameter_server.md

 1. modifying parameter sharding strategy
 2. transforming old checkpoint to new one under new sharding strategy
-3. loading changed checkpoint to pserver nodes
+3. loading changed checkpoint to pserver pods
 4. reseting grpc channels between pservers and workers
 5. reseting parameters pull/gradients push logic in workers